andrianbaros/BimaSaxti-PetualanganGalaksi/README.md

 ## Screenshots
 Include some screenshots here to give users a visual sense of the game.

-## Contributing
-We welcome contributions from the community!
-To contribute to "Bima Saxti: Petualangan Galaksi," please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix:
-    ```bash
-    git checkout -b feature/your-feature-name
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -m "Add your commit message here"
-    ```
-4. Push to your branch:
-    ```bash
-    git push origin feature/your-feature-name
-    ```
-5. Open a Pull Request and describe your changes.

 ## Contact
 For any inquiries or support, please contact: